CodeVu-Stage2Cohort4/fundamentals-of-computer-programming-book/chapters/Chapter 16. Linear Data Structures/README.md

 Is dictionary empty: True
 ```

 We can see that the students are not ordered when printed.
-This is because in hash-tables (unlike balanced trees) the elements **are not kept sorted.**
+This is because in dictionaries the elements **are not kept sorted.**

 Even if the current table capacity is changed while working with it, it is also highly possible that the order of the pairs could be changed as well.
 We will analyze the reason for this behavior later on.

-It is important to remember, that with hash-tables, we cannot rely on the elements being in order.
+It is important to remember, that with dictionaries, we cannot rely on the elements being in order.
 If we need them ordered, we could sort the elements before printing.
-Another option would be using `SortedDictionary<K, V>`.